Turning Peel: History

 Turning Peel operates in the space that previously housed the restaurant Malka.
 In July 2023, Brooke Jackson-Glidden of Eater Portland described plans for Malka co-owner Candy Yiu to covert the space into Turning Peel.
 Yiu hoped to open the new restaurant in late August 2023.

 Reception

-Turning Peel ranked first in The Oregonians 2024 list of the five best pizza establishments in the Portland metropolitan area, as part of the Readers Choice Awards.
-In Eater Portland's 2025 overview of the best pizzas in the metropolitan area, Ben Coleman wrote: "The sourdough crusts are precisely dialed in for maximum chew with just a hint of fermented tang.
+Turning Peel ranked first in The Oregonians 2024 and 2026 lists of the five best pizza establishments in the Portland metropolitan area, as part of the Readers Choice Awards.
+The pizza margherita was included in Willamette Weeks 2026 list of the city's best "cheap eats".

+In Eater Portlands 2025 overview of the best pizzas in the metropolitan area, Ben Coleman wrote: "The sourdough crusts are precisely dialed in for maximum chew with just a hint of fermented tang.
 The sauce is a particular highlight: bright and almost jammy without overwhelming the classic balance of flavors.
 The margherita showcases the quality ingredients and attention to detail and pairs sublimely with a tiny cup of espresso and a warm evening."
 The website's Zoe Baillargeon included Turning Peel in a 2025 list of the best restaurants on Division Street.